segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 If you follow Segment's [spec](/docs/connections/spec/identify/#traits), these would automatically be sent correctly.

-Facebook also accepts an External ID.
+Facebook also accepts an External ID when using Advanced Matching.
 This can be any unique ID from the advertiser, such as loyalty membership IDs, user IDs, and external cookie IDs.
+In order to send an `external_id` to Facebook you can either:

+- Send the Segment `userId` or `anonymousId` as `external_id` using the **Use User ID or Anonymous ID as External ID** setting
-In order to send an `external_id` to Facebook you can indicate which user trait you would like Segment to map to `external_id` using the **Client-Side Only: Advanced Match Trait Key for External ID** setting.
+- Indicate which user trait you would like Segment to map to `external_id` using the **Advanced Match Trait Key for External ID** setting

 ## Limited Data Use